stevenliuyi/latex-alpha2/README.md

 curl -O https://raw.githubusercontent.com/stevenliuyi/latex-alpha2/master/latexalpha2.sty
 ```

+To avoid copying the file every time, please see the [installation guide](#installation) below.

 - Add `\usepackage{latexalpha2}` to the preamble of your document.
 All the codes will be run locally by default.
 If you'd like to run on the cloud, use `\usepackage[cloud]{latexalpha2}` instead.
 For the Mathics mode, use `\usepackage[mathics]{latexalpha2}`.

 - LaTeX must be invoked with the `-shell-escape` flag in order to run WolframScript (or Mathics).
 For example: ```pdflatex -shell-escape example.tex```.